Chapter 4 Spatial Data in R

 4.4.1 Plotting Geographic Data

-Plotting the data as an R graphic can give you some idea of how data look spatially and whether their distribution is what you expect.
+Making maps of data gives you some idea how data look spatially and whether their distribution is what you expect.

 Typos are relatively common when coordinates are manually entered.
-Viewing the data spatially is a quick way to see if any points plot far outside of the geographic area of interest and therefore clearly have an error.
+Viewing the data spatially is a quick way to see if any points plot far outside of the expected geographic area of interest.

 # plot the locations of the gopheridge pedons with R